Data-Boosted Optimization for AC Optimal Power Flow: Interior-Point and Spatial Branching Methods: Computational Results

 For the 118-bus networks, the interior-point methods continue to perform remarkably well, achieving low computational times and consistently reaching the global optimum for both initialization schemes.
 For this system size, however, some differences appear between formulations: the polar formulation is generally faster than the rectangular one, and the benefits of using a data-boosted initialization based on the nearest neighbor are particularly evident, as reflected in the reduced computational time when the interior-point method is applied to the rectangular formulation of the OPF problem with the data-driven initialization.
 The \texttt{SP-O} approach reaches the one-hour time limit but still attains the optimal solution, even though global optimality cannot be formally certified since $\texttt{gap}$ values are above the threshold.
-The data-boosted spatial-branching variants, on the other hand, substantially reduce time and successfully deliver optimal solutions without any infeasible instances for $K=$ 100.
+The data-boosted spatial-branching variants, on the other hand, are up to 321$\times$ faster while successfully delivering optimal solutions without any infeasible instances for $K=$ 100.
 This network thus represents the case where the data-boosted spatial-branching approaches exhibit their best performance.
 Nonetheless, even under these favorable conditions, their efficiency remains below that of the interior-point methods, regardless of whether local optima are present.

 In summary, the results lead to several clear conclusions.
 For the standard configurations of all four networks, interior-point methods consistently find the global optimum in less than 10 seconds for all test instances, with the polar formulation combined with data-driven initialization yielding the best results for the largest network size.
 In contrast, even for smaller systems, the \texttt{SP-O} approach frequently reaches the time limit.
 While data-boosted variants of spatial branching reduce computational time and improve feasibility, their performance still falls short of that achieved by interior-point methods.
 In the tuned configurations designed to induce local optima, interior-point methods continue to find the global optimum for the 14-, 39-, and 118-bus networks, with local optima observed only in some instances of the 57-bus network.
 In these more challenging cases, data-boosted spatial branching also struggles, yielding a notable number of infeasible instances due to overly restricted bounds that exclude the true global optimum.
 Overall, across all network sizes and operating conditions, neither the standard nor data-boosted spatial-branching methods outperform interior-point approaches.
 This confirms that, despite promising advances, spatial branching for AC-OPF still demands further methodological and computational improvements before data-driven variants can match the efficiency of interior-point methods or the idealized performance of the benchmark \texttt{SP-$\epsilon$}.